uiuc-focal-lab/syncode/tokenization.md

 >>> tokenizer.convert_tokens_to_string(['âĪ', 'Ģ'])
 '∀'
 ```

+# Huggingface tokenizer's cobwebby corners
+Many of the models on the huggingface hub use a tokenizer implemented using huggingface's tokenizers library, or a tokenizer implemented directly in their transformers library as a fallback, and tend to use the ByteLevel pre-tokenizer and associated decoder in their stack.[^13] This is the component of a huggingface tokenizer object that implements the transformation described in the previous section.
+In particular, the component implements the operations that I have called `enbyte` and `debyte`.

+When the user passes a string in to the tokenizer, the `ByteLevel` pre-tokenizer `debyte`s that string before passing it to the rest of the tokenizer.[^pretoken] When the tokenizer returns a string to the user, it is `enbyte`d, and all unknown bytes are turned to the Unicode code point U+FFFD, called REPLACEMENT CHARACTER, which appears as � to the user.[^12] This is what we got back when we attempted to detokenize the fragments of the ∀ character earlier and is what breaks homomorphism in detokenization.

 # Conclusion
 We have seen an unintuitive aspect of several really-existing tokenizers that breaks the property of homomorphism.
 We discussed the reason for this behavior, explored why it is done this way, and showed how to see what the tokenizer is doing under the hood.
 This explains the presence of strange characters in models' vocabularies.
 This will be useful, in particular, for those implementing constrained generation for models whose vocabularies are `debyte`d: in order to correctly match the restriction the user provides, implementors will have to either `debyte` the user's constraints or `enbyte` the model's vocabulary.